 With the assistance of a counselor, you will select courses to enroll in during your first semester at WCC.
 Counselors will make recommendations and develop an educational plan that fits your educational goals and assessment results.
 Be sure to keep your counseling appointment in order to be cleared for registration!

 Exceptions: Some students may not need to attend a counseling session due to their educational background or plans for study.
 If you meet 2 or more of the following criteria, you are not required attend a counseling session.

-- Have completed an associate or higher degree (specify college, degree, month/year awarded and include copy of degree or transcripts)
+- Have completed an associate or higher degree (verification required – provide a copy of the degree or transcripts)

 - Will be enrolling in performance classes only (e.g. music, drama, physical education activity classes)

 - Not planning to earn a degree or certificate

 - Enrolling in job-skill upgrade, self-improvement or general interest courses